elo-enterprises/k8s-tools/README.md

 There's other `flux.*` targets ([see the API docs](#apicomposemkflux)), and while it's not recommended to go crazy with this stuff, when you need it you need it.

-This kind of really elegant expression of complex flow will already be familiar to lots of people: whether they are bash wizards, functional programming nerds, or the Airflow/MLFlow/ArgoWF crowds.  **But this example pipes data between 5 containers, with no dependencies, and in remarkably direct way that feels pretty seamless.**  At the same time, it neatly separates the automation itself from the context that it runs in, all with no platform lock-in.
+This tight expression of complex flow will already be familiar to lots of people: whether they are bash wizards, functional programming nerds, or the Airflow/MLFlow/ArgoWF users.  *But this example pipes data between 5 containers, with no dependencies, and in remarkably direct way that feels pretty seamless!*  It neatly separates the automation itself from the context that it runs in, all with no platform lock-in.
 Plus.. compared to the alternatives, doesn't it feel more like working with a programming language and less like jamming bash into yaml? 🤔

-It's a neat party trick that `compose.mk` has some features that look like Luigi or Airflow if you squint, but  act like This example pretty much works as written, although we're missing the *actual* containers just because this stuff is out of scope for k8s-tools.yml.
+It's a neat party trick that `compose.mk` has some features that look like Luigi or Airflow if you squint, but it's not made for ETLs.

 If you want to see something that actually runs, check out the [simple dispatch demo](#container-dispatch) (which runs as part of [integration tests](tests/Makefile.itest.mk)), or check out the [cluster lifecycle demo](#demo-cluster-automation) (which is just a walk-through of the [end-to-end tests](tests/Makefile.e2e.mk)).